ibm-cloud-docs/containers/logging.md

 Logs are generated and written locally for all the following {{site.data.keyword.containerlong_notm}} cluster components: worker nodes, containers, applications, persistent storage, Ingress application load balancer, Kubernetes API, and the `kube-system` namespace.

-A logging agent collects logs with the extension `*.log` and extensionless files that are stored in the `/var/log` directory of your pod from all namespaces, including `kube-system`.
+A logging agent collects logs with the extension `*.log` and extensionless files that are stored in the `/var/log/containers` directory of your pod from all namespaces, including `kube-system`.
 The agent then forwards the logs to your service instance.
 You can also track user-initiated administrative activity made in your cluster.  {{site.data.keyword.containershort_notm}} automatically generates cluster management events and forwards these event logs to {{site.data.keyword.logs_full_notm}}.
 For more information, see [Getting started with {{site.data.keyword.logs_full_notm}}](/docs/cloud-logs?topic=cloud-logs-getting-started).

-To deploy a logging agent to your cluster, see [Managing the Logging agent for Red Hat OpenShift on IBM Cloud clusters](/docs/cloud-logs?topic=cloud-logs-agent-openshift) or [Managing the Logging agent for IBM Cloud Kubernetes Service clusters](/docs/cloud-logs?topic=cloud-logs-agent-std-cluster).
+To deploy a logging agent to your cluster, see [Deploying the Logging agent for OpenShift clusters using a Helm chart](/docs/cloud-logs?topic=cloud-logs-agent-helm-os-deploy) or [Deploying the Logging agent for Kubernetes clusters using a Helm chart](/docs/cloud-logs?topic=cloud-logs-agent-helm-kube-deploy).

 ## Enabling logging
 {: #log-enable}